mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 ### Offer incentives for a cash buyer

 I mentioned in my previous post that one of the biggest surprises of the deal was [how much closing time matters](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).
 For a buyer financing the purchase with a SBA-backed bank loan, the typical closing time I've heard is three to five months.
-During that time, the seller bears most of the risk should the deal fall through or if their business drops in value.
+During that time, the seller bears a substantial risk should the deal fall through or if their business falls in value.

 If I sell another business, I plan to offer incentives that make it easier for the buyer to purchase in cash.
 I could offer a discount for a cash purchase or make other accomodations to attract buyers who can purchase in cash and make a fast close.

-The other subtlety of a buyer purchasing with a bank loan is that it makes the contract more complicated.
-Working through the requirements from the bank probably consumed $10-20k in lawyer time, so a discount for a cash buyer should somewhat offset lower closing fees.
+The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means more frictional loss to lawyers.
+Working through the requirements from the bank probably consumed $10-20k in lawyer time, so even if I accepted a lower price from a cash buyer, I'd make some of it back on lower closing costs.

 ### Shift contract negotiations to earlier in the process